Xinfadi Market: COVID-19 outbreak

 On June 13, 2020 at 03:00, the public health authority temporarily closed the Xinfadi market due to a COVID-19 outbreak.
 A "wartime mechanism" was put in place.
 Beijing CCP Party Secretary Cai Qi, city leaders Zhang Yankun, Du Feijin, Chen Yong, Wei Xiaodong, Cui Shuqiang, Wang Ning, Lu Yan, Yang Jinbai, Qi Yanjun, and secretary general of the municipal government Jin Wei participated in this decision.

 Mass popular testing at the market in week 20 "detected more than 50 new infections".
 Tourism to the capital has been curtailed as a result, as well as sporting events.
 Cai said on 13 June that "We must ponder our pains, draw lessons from it, and always tighten the string of epidemic prevention and control."
 The authorities, who had been urged by the CCP "to act decisively", had found over the previous two days "confirmed cases and positive infections via nucleic acid testing for two consecutive days" as of the morning of 13 June.
 Analysis from 40 environmental samples also tested positive for COVID-19.
 It was reported that workers in the market and local residents were required to undergo PCR testing.
-People who had been to the market since 30 May must receive COVID-19 tests.
+People who had been to the market since 30 May were required to receive COVID-19 tests.
 During the weekend of 13 June, soldiers were seen in full uniform trooping in lock step to control the marketplace.

 Eleven neighbourhoods near the market were put under lockdown to control the outbreak.
 Officials announced that they would arrange temporary stands to sell fruits and vegetables, so that produce would still be available in Beijing while the market was closed.

 On 15 June, 27 new cases were reported in Beijing, bringing the city's total to 106 since the previous Friday.
 Lockdowns were declared in residential communities surrounding the market.
 Authorities barred residents of high-risk areas from leaving Beijing.
 Taxi services were barred from bringing Beijing residents out of the city.

 On 16 June, the government closed all schools in Beijing, as Cai described as "extremely grave".
 On 17 June, government cancelled 1,000 airplane flights, although the Civil Aviation Administration of China had yet to declare public notice.

 On 19 June an official said that "the majority of samples collected from the aquatic and soybean product areas at the market have tested positive for COVID19".
 As of 20 June, the authorities had sealed off 40 communities in Beijing, and told residents "not to leave their homes to avoid cross infection".
 Dayanglu Market halted its retail business on 21 June.
 There are 3,061 vendors in Dayanglu, "whose meat, poultry and egg transactions account 50% of the city's total."